virtualcitySYSTEMS/map-plugin-cli/README.md

 The dev mode gives you complete debug information on all integrated libraries (@vcmap/core, ol etc.)
 By default, this command will launch a dev server at localhost:8008 using the @vcmap/ui peer dependency package of your plugin as its base.
-You can provide an alternate map config if you wish.
+You can provide an alternate app config if you wish.

 This is the dev mode, only _your_ plugin will be served.
 Any other plugins in the config will be stripped.
 To view how